579 Sidonia

-Sidonia (minor planet designation: 579 Sidonia) is a minor planet orbiting the Sun that was discovered by the German astronomer August Kopff on November 3, 1905.
+579 Sidonia is a minor planet orbiting the Sun that was discovered by the German astronomer August Kopff on November 3, 1905.
 It was named after a character in Christoph Willibald Gluck's opera Armide.
 The name may have been inspired by the asteroid's provisional designation 1905 SD.

 This is a member of the dynamic Eos family of asteroids that most likely formed as the result of a collisional breakup of a parent body.